- Age, temperament, and developmental differences can influence how much sleep a child needs.

 Babies spend more than half of their time sleeping because this is a period of substantial growth.
 Sleep allows the brain to develop, building networks that facilitate thinking and learning as well as the formation of behavior.
 Sleep and nutrition also allow a baby to develop physically, growing bigger and acquiring better motor skills.

 Is It Normal For Babies To Take Naps?

 It is very common for babies to nap and obtain a meaningful portion of their total sleep during the day.
 Newborns often nap during the day, with each nap lasting between one and four hours.
 Although total nap time decreases as they get older, it is typical for infants to continue to nap for 2 to 3 hours or more each day.

 This napping is not just normal but also beneficial.
 Research has found that frequent naps allow infants to consolidate specific memories.
 In addition, naps enable a more generalized memory that is important for learning and brain development.

 Babies that are born prematurely often need even more sleep than babies born at full term.
 It is not uncommon for premature babies to spend around 90% of their time asleep .
-The exact amount that a preterm newborn will sleep can depend on how premature they were born and their overall health.Over the course of the first 12 months, a premature baby’s sleep patterns come to resemble those of full-term infants , but for an initial period, they often have more total sleep, lighter sleep, and less consistent sleep overall.
+The exact amount that a preterm newborn will sleep can depend on how early they were born and their overall health.Over the course of the first 12 months, a premature baby’s sleep patterns come to resemble those of full-term infants , but for an initial period, they often have more total sleep, lighter sleep, and less consistent sleep overall.